magic-YuanTian/SQLsynth/README.md

 ## 📧 Contact

-For questions or feedback, please open an issue on GitHub or contact by tian211@purdue.edu.
+For questions or feedback, please open an issue on GitHub or contact me by [tian211@purdue.edu](tian211@purdue.edu).